 Centre for Patristic, Medieval and Renaissance Texts

-The Centre is concerned with the important works of European Christian culture with the goal of making them available to the Czech public and to prepare editions of as-yet unpublished Latin manuscripts which are connected to the Czech lands.
-It was founded in 2000 as an interdisciplinary team of Classical Latin and Medieval Latin philologists, philosophers, theologians and historians.
+The Centre for Patristic, Medieval and Renaissance Texts is a research centre of our faculty.
+It is involved in the study of important works of European Christian culture with the aim to make them available to the Czech professional as well as the general public, and to prepare editions of as yet unpublished Latin manuscripts linked with the Czech lands.
+The Centre was formed as an interdisciplinary team made up of classical and medieval Latin philologists, philosophers, theologians and historians.

 Olomouc University Social Health Institute (OUSHI)